feelSpace/FSLib-Android/README.md

 # Smart-FSLib-Android
 FSLib-Android is an Android library to control the feelSpace naviBelt from your application.
 The feelSpace naviBelt is a device that provides tactile feedback using vibration motors located in a belt.
 The naviBelt can be controlled by an application via Bluetooth Low-Energy.

+The naviBelt can be used in various domains, for instance:
+* navigation applications,
+* VR,
+* simulation,
-The FSLib can be used in various domains, for instance in navigation applications, VR, simulation, research experiments that require tactile feedback, outdoor and video-games, applications that require tactile feedback to improve focus or attention.
+* research experiments that require tactile feedback,
+* outdoor and video-games,
+* applications that require tactile feedback to improve focus or attention.

 ## Documentation